containerd/accelerated-container-image/README.md

     Overlaybd outputs virtual block devices, which is supported to be formatted by multiple file system.
 It's convenient for user to choose ideal file system.

+Accelerated Container Image is a __non-core__ sub-project of containerd.

 ## Components

 * [overlaybd](https://github.com/containerd/overlaybd)